 PCB core is the layer containing the Fr-4 substrate sandwiched by copper foils as manufactured in a core factory.
 In the making of a standard PCB core, some items have to be put in place.
-One, the copper foils used to form the Fr-4 core layer should be smooth and with a very exact thickness.
+The copper foils used to form the Fr-4 core layer should be smooth and with a very exact thickness.

 Image 4: Popular Cores

 Manufacturers have a problem in choosing the standard PCB core thickness when making a multilayer design PCBs.
 The issue lies with the fact that the information on the exact material requirements is usually partly stated or not given at all.
-As a result of lack of such vital information, the performance of the resultant PCB is downgraded.
+As a result of the lack of such vital information, the performance of the resultant PCB is downgraded.

-Nevertheless, there are situations a manufacturer may call fortunate while the thickness requirements are still not met and the PCB works just fine.
-That means the PCB core materials are not critical to performance and all along the customer does not notice.
+Nevertheless, there are situations a manufacturer may call fortunate while the thickness requirements are still not met, and the PCB works just fine.
+That means the PCB core materials are not critical to performance, and all along the customer does not notice.

 PCB core thickness range

 So what happens if a manufacturer has different copper weights on both sides?
-It usually leads to extra charges of current and thus poor PCB performance.
+It usually leads to extra charges of current and, thus, poor PCB performance.